Konnor-Filip/Learn2Surf/auth-modules/password-safety.md

 **Make sure that students do NOT use their own passwords during activities**

+### Resources
+Links to content used in this module can be found [here:](https://github.com/Konnor-Filip/Learn2Surf/tree/main/Modules/Authentication/Password1of2)

 ### Class Discovery (Teacher):
 What type of groups does your class work well in?
 What size of groups can you divide your class into?